How to Thread Ratchet Straps and Cam Buckles

 What are the Differences Between Ratchet Straps and Cam Buckle Straps?

 We will base our comparisons on the lowest to highest possible values for breaking strength and working load limit of each strap.
-It allows you to understand the power of ratchet straps and cam buckle in general.
+It allows you to understand the power of ratchet straps and cam buckles in general.

 Ratchet straps, also referred to as ratchet tie-downs are available in a variety of sizes.
 Typically, their sizes range from 1 inch to 4 inches.
 Usually, ratchet straps are made from durable polyester webbing that is designed to resist the elements.
 As long as you learn how to thread ratchet straps properly, they will stand the test of time.